mhaupt/basicode/README.md

 the name of a variable or array the values or contents of which should be displayed.
 The `OD$()` array must be declared and properly dimensioned before the first use of this subroutine.

+If, at the time the subroutine is called, the string `OC$` contains a BASICODE condition that evaluates to false, the breakpoint will not be triggered.
+If the string is undefined or empty at that time, that counts as the condition being true.

 ### Watchpoints: `GOSUB 965`